 During the research phase, it’s also important that you make the necessary checks when it comes to business names.
 You need to make sure that your branding isn’t already taken and that the domain is available.

 Remember you want to make it as easy as possible for customers to find your website.
 For British businesses a .UK family domain and .com are usually the best options.
 But there are now a wide range of domain extensions.
 Are you a London based bakery?
 Try companyname.london.
+Need help coming up with a name for your business?
+This article features a range of business naming tips.

 GoDaddy’s smart learning system will highlight insights and actions to help you achieve your goals.